From check-in to the final destination, we’re there to take care of our young passengers every step of the way.

 A passenger is considered an unaccompanied minor as long as they're not travelling with an adult (18 years or older) on the same flight and class of travel.
 Children under 5 years of age are not allowed to travel as an unaccompanied minor.

-For unaccompanied minors aged 5 to under-12 years old, the Unaccompanied Minor handling service is mandatory and free-of-charge.
+For unaccompanied minors aged 5 to under-12 years old, the Unaccompanied Minor handling service is mandatory.
 However, you cannot book his/her ticket online.
 To make a booking, get in touch with your local Singapore Airlines office, then download and complete the form below to let them know that you require this service.

 For unaccompanied minors aged 12 to under-18 years old, Unaccompanied Minor handling service is optional.
 If you do not want to request for Unaccompanied Minor handling service, you can book his/her ticket online.
 In this case, once you’ve booked your child’s flight(s) with us, simply download and complete the waiver form below and present it during check-in.